 A: If the odor is severe, the padding beneath the carpet may need to be replaced and the sub floor treated.
-We also treat the face fibers with enzymes, allow time to dwell, and then extract the enzymes.
+We also treat the face fibers as described above.
 If the urine is covering over half of the carpet, it may be more cost effective to replace the room of carpeting.
 We normally only recommend this procedure if the pet is no longer in the home.

 Also, some cat food has a red dye that permanently stains some nylon carpets.
 This dye is similar to the kool aid type of dye.
 If this occurs, we have a red dye removal system that can remove most cat vomit stains (a small extra fee applies).

 A: First, we use our urine probe to determine exactly where the spot is.
 Next, we flood the area with a deodorizer mixture and allow the mixture to dwell.
-Last, we use our "water claw" spot lifter to pull the urine directly from the padding.
+Last, we use our "water claw" spot lifter connected to our powerful truck-mounted extractor to pull the urine directly from the padding.
 This process eliminates 90% of all urine problems.
 If you have us do this process and the spot does return, we'll come back at no charge to attempt removal again (we can only guarantee no spots returning on urine if the claw process is performed).

 A: Unfortunately there is no way to completely guarantee odors of any type.
 The reason is that the odor may not only be in the carpet.
 It may be under the padding on the cement or wood beneath the carpet.
 It may also be on the baseboards, drapes, walls, etc. Furthermore, one cleaning may not be sufficient to take care of a severe urine odor.
 Sometimes return trips are necessary.